AlanJYLi/cv-portfolio/_pages/review_sentiment.md

 2.Implemented code for bag-of-word embeddings, topic analysis, Gradient Boosting classification and Bayesian Optimization and gained hands-on experience on NLP and text mining.

-3.Main contributor of project report and presentation slides
+3.Main contributor of project report and presentation slides.

 <br/>